 If people are struggling to understand an idea, they can develop a tendency to bury their heads in the sand; this can also be the case for product marketers and other teams you’re collaborating with.

-The more you communicate with your product marketers and other teams within the company, the more familiar they’ll become with methods you’re implementing.
+The more you communicate with your product marketers and other teams within the company, the more familiar they’ll become with the methods you’re implementing.
 Speaking with team members is your opportunity to refine your PMM profile, and in some cases, communication is imperative to prove the skeptics wrong.

 “Product marketers do add value, but it’s been said before - product marketing has a branding problem.
 To overcome this hurdle, add value, do work, be vocal.
 What I mean by this is to leverage the cross-functional nature of a product marketer’s role to help connect teams and streamline communication and collaboration.